tc39/proposal-function-implementation-hiding/README.md

 Note that we do not propose a method that returns a new, censored version because of all the difficulties involved in "cloning" functions: e.g., how would reinstall a method with the correct [[HomeObject]] after creating a new censored version of it?

-This alternative seems less good than the pragma:
+This alternative seems less good than the directive:

 * It is difficult to en-masse censor many functions.
-The pragma allows censoring an entire source file at once.
+The directive allows censoring an entire source file at once.
 * You can now censor anyone's functions, not just ones that you created and control.
 * In general, it makes this a property of the function, and not of the source text, which seems like the wrong level of abstraction, and harder to reason about.